the-linck/PHP-Server-Request/readme.md

 ## \Http\ContentType Enumeration

-This enumeration serve to three importante purposes: make the code more readable, represent Content-Type headers in a standard way and show wich Content Types this library can properly process in a Server-Side Request.
+This enumeration serve to three important purposes: make the code more readable, represent Content-Type headers in a standard way and show wich Content Types this library can properly process in a Server-Side Request.

 Currently, the following types are supported and properly processed: